Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Classical Decision Making

-A Decision Problem under Uncertainty is the mathematical model of a situation in which an agent must choose one out of many available actions with uncertain consequences which depend on different, possibly unknown, factors.
-Such consequences are ordered in terms of the \textit{satisfaction} that they produce in the decision maker, and such ordering is represented by a \textit{preference relation} denoted by $\succeq$, where $a \succeq b$ is read as $a$ being preferred to $b$.
-The agent is usually assumed to be \textit{rational} which is defined in a series of conditions, called rationality axioms, that the preference relation is assumed to satisfy \citep{bernardo2000bayesian,gilboa2009decision}.
+{ } A Decision Problem under Uncertainty is the mathematical model of a situation in which an agent must choose one out of many available actions with uncertain consequences which depend on different, possibly unknown, factors \citep{bernardo2000bayesian,robert2007bayesian,gilboa2009decision}.
+Such consequences are assumed to produce \textit{satisfaction} in the decision maker, and this satisfaction is represented by a \textit{preference relation}, defined over actions, and denoted by $\succeq$, where $a_1 \succeq a_2$ is read as $a_1$ being preferred to $a_2$, in terms of the consequences that would be obtained by choosing action $a_1$ instead of action $a_2$, if these were the only two available options and given the current knowledge the agent has.
+The agent is assumed to be \textit{rational}; that is, it is assumed that the preference relation satisfies the so-called rationality or coherence axioms described in Appendix \ref{appendixA}.

-The most well-known theories for Rational Decision Making are those from \citeauthor{von1944theory}, and \citeauthor{savage1954the}.
-In the former theory it is assumed that a rational decision maker knows the stochastic relation between actions and consequences, which is also known as \textit{decision under risk}, and in that case the theory guarantees that the decision maker behaves \textit{as if} she is maximizing the expected value of a utility function \cite{von1944theory}.
-On the other hand, if the decision maker doesn't know the probabilities of observing an outcome given a chosen action, then Savage's theory guarantees that the decision maker behaves as if she has in mind a \textit{subjective} probability distribution and a utility function, and chooses the action which maximizes the expected utility with respect to that subjective probability \cite{savage1954the}, this is known in the literature as \textit{decision under uncertainty}.
+\citeauthor{von1944theory} gave an answer for how to make choices if rational preferences are assumed, utilities are unknown, and the stochastic relation (i.e., probabilities of events) between actions and outcomes are considered as objective and given to the decision maker: maximize expected utility with respect to a utility function whose existence is guaranteed \citep{von1944theory}.

+If probabilities are not known, then \citeauthor{savage1954the} showed that a rational decision maker must choose \textit{as if} she is maximizing the expected utility using a \textit{subjective} probability distribution \citep{savage1954the}.

+Such theorems provide a formal criterion for associative, also called evidential, decision-making if rationality is assumed: maximize expected utility.

-Other decision making theories exist, such as Kahneman and Tversky's Prospect Theory \cite{kahneman1979prospect}, Gilboa's Case-Based Decision Theory \cite{gilboa1995case}, among others that are out of the scope of this work, since such theories defy the \textit{classical} notion of rationality, which is the one we are adopting here.
-In Section \ref{joyce_theory} we make reference to another theory, Joyce's Causal Decision Making \citep{joyce1999foundations}.
-For further details on classical (non-causal) decision making, see \cite{bernardo2000bayesian} and \cite{gilboa2009decision}.
+Other decision-making theories exist, such as Kahneman and Tversky's Prospect Theory \citep{kahneman1979prospect}, Gilboa's Case-Based Decision Theory \citep{gilboa1995case}, among others that are out of the scope of this work, since such theories defy the \textit{classical} notion of rationality, which is the one we are adopting in this work.